Helping a person with dementia to keep safe and well during coronavirus

 - look for community support groups in their area.
 Keep an eye on all the ways Alzheimer’s Society can help.

-- continue to help them connect with you.
+- continue to help them connect with you if you or they are self-isolating, or are continuing to minimise social contact.
 Many people have successfully learned to keep in touch through social media platforms that support video calling such as Skype, WhatsApp and Zoom.
 These approaches won’t work for everyone.
 If you’ve not been able to use them, you could phone, text, write letters or post family photos.
 Regular calls on a particular day or time can give the person structure and something to look forward to.
 Any form of ongoing connection will help the person feel loved – and may help keep you in their thoughts.
 This could improve their emotional wellbeing and reduce feelings of sadness or loneliness.

 - speak to the person about scams.
 Let them know about scams that are happening connected to coronavirus so they know to look out for them